skip to content

 Rust Compilation Pipeline

-To understand linking, it’s crucial to understand the rust compilation pipeline which involves a series of steps, from source code -> executable.
+To understand linking, it’s crucial to also know the rust compilation pipeline which involves a series of steps, from source code to executable.

 Lexing and parsing